 Ear Pinning, also known as Pinnaplasty or Otoplasty, is a simple surgical procedure to correct ears that stick out or are in an unusual shape.

-Prior to any Otoplasty or ear pinning procedure, a detailed consultation with a consultant plastic surgeon is essential.
+Prior to any procedure of this nature, a detailed consultation with a consultant plastic surgeon is essential.
 During the consultation, your surgeon will discuss any problem areas, desired improvements, options available (including no treatment at all) and expected outcomes.

-Should ear pinning be agreed upon as the most suitable treatment, the procedure will be carried out by your surgeon in our newly refurbished operating theatre.
+Should ear pinning be agreed upon as the most suitable treatment, the procedure will be carried out by your surgeon in our operating theatre.

-You should avoid getting the dressings wet for the first week after surgery and avoid vigorous exercise for three to four weeks.
-Our medical team is available around the clock to offer advice and address any concerns.
+getting the dressings wet for the first week after surgery and avoid vigorous exercise for three to

 Application of either local anaesthetic at the treatment site ensures total comfort for the duration of the procedure